iknowjason/MacLab/README.md

 sudo ssh -L 22590:localhost:5900 -i ssh_key.pem ec2-user@instance-public-dns-fqdn
 ```

-6. From your local computer, use the ARD client or VNC client that supports ARD to connect to localhost:22590.
-For example, use the Screen Sharing application on macOS as follows:
+6. From your local computer, use the ARD or VNC client that supports Apple Remote Desktop (ARD) to connect to localhost:22590.
+For example, use the screen sharing application on macOS as follows:
 - Open Finder and select Go.
 - Select Connect to Server.
 - In the Server Address field, enter vnc://localhost:22590